 Ada Lovelace - Wikipedia.
-Augusta Ada King-Noel, Countess of Lovelace (née Byron; 10 December 1815 – 27 November 1852) was an English mathematician and writer, chiefly known for her work on Charles Babbage's proposed mechanical general-purpose computer, the Analytical Engine.
+English mathematician and computer programming pioneer Augusta Ada King, Countess of Lovelace (née Byron; 10 December 1815 – 27 November 1852) was an English mathematician and writer, chiefly known for her work on Charles Babbage's proposed mechanical general-purpose computer, the Analytical Engine.

-She was the first to recognise that the machine had applications beyond pure calculation, and created the first algorithm intended to be carried out by such a machine.
-As a result, she is often regarded as the first to recognise the full potential of a "computing machine" and the first computer programmer.
-Ada Lovelace was the only legitimate child of the poet George, Lord Byron, and his wife Anne Isabella Milbanke ("Annabella"), Lady Wentworth.
-All Byron's other children were born out of wedlock to other women.
-Byron separated from his wife a month after Ada was born and left England forever four months later, eventually dying of disease in the Greek War of Independence when Ada was eight years old.
-Biography Childhood Education.
+She was the first to recognise that the machine had applications beyond pure calculation, and to have published the first algorithm intended to be carried out by such a machine.
+As a result, she is often regarded as one of the first computer programmers.
+Augusta Byron was the only child of poet Lord Byron and Lady Byron.
+All of Byron's other children were born out of wedlock to other women.
+Byron separated from his wife a month after Ada was born and left England forever four months later.
+He commemorated the parting in a poem that begins, "Is thy face like thy mother's my fair child!
 Marcelino Sanz de Sautuola - Wikipedia.
 Altamira cave The Altamira cave, now famous for its unique collection of prehistoric art, was well known to local people, but had not been given much attention until in 1868, when it was "discovered" by the hunter Modesto Peres.